 Milwaukee Red Helix Cobalt Drill Bits

-We again go back to Milwaukee for their excellent cobalt bits.
+The best drill bits for metal, and particularly for carbon steels, goes to Milwaukee for their excellent cobalt bits.
 Just like their titanium bits, they have the Red Helix variable flute design.
 They also have a 135° QuadEdge Tip that helps it drill much faster than other cobalt bits we tested and still keep the walking to a minimum.